 The Best Treatments for Arthritis in Dogs

-One of the most critical treatments for arthritis is to provide your dog with the proper nutrition, more specifically, to feed them so they are at the proper weight.
+One of the most critical treatments for arthritis is to provide your dog with the proper nutrition.
+More specifically, to feed them so they are at the proper weight.
 Obesity is a major risk factor for osteoarthritis in dogs, as extra body weight will put undue stress on the joints.

 If your dog has arthritis, it is important to make sure they are not overweight.
 If your dog is extremely overweight, your vet may need to prescribe a specific diet to help them maintain a healthier body condition, so it is important to visit with them regarding nutrition.

-A vet may prescribe non-steroidal anti-inflammatory drugs (NSAIDs) to help ease joint pain in your dog, however, it is important that you note that these NSAIDs should be canine specific, and not the human NSAIDs in your medicine cabinet.
+A vet may prescribe non-steroidal anti-inflammatory drugs (NSAIDs) to help ease joint pain in your dog.
+However, it is important that you note that these NSAIDs should be canine specific and not the human NSAIDs in your medicine cabinet.

 The pain medications discussed above are known to have long-term negative side effects, but don’t worry, luckily there is a natural alternative.

-3. Natural Joint Supplements for Dogs
+3) Use Natural Joint Supplements for Dogs

 Joint supplements, also commonly known as nutraceuticals, can be utilized to promote joint health.
 The most common ingredients are hyaluronic acid, glucosamine, and chondroitin sulfate.